 Apprenticeships at the Saint John's Pottery

 The success of this program is demonstrated by the fact that all former apprentices are still involved in the creative process working with clay either in a teaching environment or in their own private studios.
-A handful of former apprentices are highlighted in the national exhibition tour and catalogue Stoked: Five Artists of Fire and Clay.
+A selection of former apprentices are highlighted in the national exhibition tour and catalogue Stoked: Five Artists of Fire and Clay.